Click Here To Join Our Telegram Channel for FREE daily tutorials!

-Broken bones, fractures and joint injuries are a common thing that happen on a daily basis.
+Broken bones, fractures, and joint injuries are a common thing that happens on a daily basis.
 We’re only one phone call away from receiving immediate medical assistance if in need.
-It’s not a life threatening situation in the 21st century, unless there are immediate complications.
-But what if we happen to brake a hand or a leg in a TEOTWAWKI scenario, where medical assistance will cease to be a commodity and when our very survival will depend on our mobility and full functionality?
-In case this happens, all is not lost, there are procedures to follow that will get as out of harm’s way.
+It’s not a life-threatening situation in the 21st century unless there are immediate complications.
+But what if we happen to break a hand or a leg in a TEOTWAWKI scenario, where medical assistance will cease to be a commodity and when our very survival will depend on our mobility and full functionality?
+In case this happens, all is not lost, there are procedures to follow that will get us out of harm’s way.
 But if the treatment is to be successful, you’ll need to do everything by the book.
 The first thing to do is to make sure that the injured person’s life is not threatened in any way; once he’s out of harm’s way you can start treating the injury.
 Once his vital signs have been checked and you’ve concluded that he has been completely stabilized, you can start treating the fracture.

 Splinting a foot will require a piece of long and tough cardboard or plastic.
 This piece of material should be bent lengthwise so that you get three identical (more or less) segments.
 You can add cloth or padding on the inner side to add comfort.
 Place the splint under the foot and the leg, so that it reaches halfway to the knee, yet it goes enough under the foot to immobilize the ankle; once this is done, add some cloth between the ankle and splint.
 Fold the cardboard around the leg and secure it with some tape.
 Now do the same as you did with the ankle for all the empty spaces between the leg and the splint: add cloth.
 You can reduce swelling and discomfort with ice, but don’t keep it on for longer than 20 minutes.